Sometime in your defensive driving process, you may be asked to submit an affidavit. But what if you’re not sure what an “affidavit” is?

 - A check or credit card to pay for court costs (if the court says yes) or for your ticket (if the court says no)

-There is a reason that the court grants drivers permission to take defensive driving.
+There is a reason that the court permits drivers to take defensive driving.
 And, unlike so many other things in life, it ain’t about the money.

 The court does collect a fee when it allows a driver to take defensive driving, but it is usually far less than the face value of the ticket.
-Giving drivers the opportunity to take defensive driving actually costs the municipality money.
+So allowing drivers to take defensive driving actually costs the municipality money.
 So why do they do it?

 When the state established the practice of offering driver safety courses for ticket dismissal, it really was to promote driver safety.
 In their estimation, a driver who completed defensive driving was far less likely to repeat the driving mistake that resulted in a ticket.
-They considered that the short term gain of growing city coffers with full priced tickets was short sighted when compared to the reduction of accidents and the overall improvement of the driving environment in the future.
+They considered that the short-term gain of growing city coffers with full-priced tickets was short-sighted compared to the reduction of accidents and the overall improvement of the driving environment in the future.

 Or, “down the road,” if you will.

 How Much Does It Cost to Take Defensive Driving?

 Your total out-of-pocket will depend on where you got your ticket.
 To begin with, different courts charge different court fees to take defensive driving.
 As for the course itself, state law sets the minimum cost for defensive driving at $25.00 dollars.
 You can pay more, but you legally can’t pay any less.
 You will also likely be required to submit a copy of your driving record, so there’s another blow to your bank account.
 If you procrastinate in taking your course, you can also add in the cost of expedited shipping to ensure getting your certificate back to the court on time.